HenryMHH/document-rag-app/README.md

 ## Purpose
-Recommends documents based on user input or requirements.
+1. Recommends documents based on user input or requirements.
+2. Admins can upload documents to **extend** the knowledge base in the **dashboard**.

 ## Tool stack